tjobrien7/vigilant-enigma/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

-List of places that sell the desired food item
+List of places that sell the desired food item and price